nativestranger/concise_errors/README.md

 ## Features

-- Tiny plain-text payloads by default (no inline assets, no copious markup).
-- Optional single-file HTML view optimised for dark/light mode without external CSS.
+- Beautiful, minimal error pages with Rails-brand styling and dark code themes
+- Code context showing 3 lines before/after the exception with highlighted error line
+- Formatted stack trace with line numbers
-- Configurable backtrace depth with an omission indicator.
+- Configurable backtrace depth with an omission indicator
-- Automatic fallback to `text/plain` when the request is `xhr?` or clients negotiate non-HTML `Accept` headers.
+- Automatic fallback to `text/plain` when the request is `xhr?` or clients negotiate non-HTML `Accept` headers
-- HTML view includes a button to open Rails' full-featured error page.
+- "Show original error page" button in development to access Rails' full error page
+- Mobile responsive design

 ## Installation